-- 30. Audited bodies' annual report and accounts are an essential part of accounting for their stewardship of the resources made available to them and their financial performance in the use of those resources.
-This section of our plan set outs our approach to the audit of SRWC's annual report and accounts. - 31.
-The annual report and accounts comprise the financial statements, the performance report and the accountability report.
+- 28. 'Audited bodies' annual report and accounts are an essential part of accounting for their stewardship of the resources made available to them and their financial performance in the use of those resources.
+This section sets out our approach to the audit of PIRC's annual report and accounts. - 29.
+The annual report and accounts of PIRC comprise the financial statements, the performance report and the accountability report. - 30.
+Our opinion on the financial statements will be based on: